WinforUniRegensburg/lgr_zeitplan_generator/README.md

 ### Usage and Requirements

-This tool uses HTML5, JavaScrip, JQuery, Bootstrap, Node.js and Electron.
+This tool uses HTML5, JavaScript, JQuery, Bootstrap, Node.js and Electron.

 #### Getting started

 ##### Use in browser
 Just go down to ```/zeitplantool/index.html``` and open the file in your browser.
-We recomment Google Chrome or Firefox.
+We recommend Google Chrome or Firefox.

 ##### Use as a desktop application with Electron
 For that you need to install Node.js and Electron.